 The purpose of this environmental evaluation is to identify the significant effects of the proposed project on the environment, not the significant effects of the environment on the proposed project (California Building Industry Association v.
 Bay Area Air Quality Management District [2015] 62 Cal.4th 369 [Case No. S213478]).
 In general, CEQA does not require an environmental evaluation to analyze the environmental effects of attracting development and people to an area.
 However, the environmental evaluation must analyze the impacts of environmental hazards on future users when the proposed project exacerbates an existing environmental hazard or condition or if there is an exception to this exemption identified in the Public Resources Code.
 Schools, residential, commercial, and office uses do not use substantial quantities of TACs and typically do not exacerbate existing hazards, so these thresholds are typically applied to new industrial projects.
-However, Section 21151.8 of the Public Resources Code requires evaluation of air quality hazards for school site acquisition or construction of a K-12 schools.
+However, Section 21151.8 of the Public Resources Code requires evaluation of air quality hazards for school site acquisition or construction of K-12 schools.

-The proposed project involves reconstruction of new classroom facilities to combine and replace the existing elementary schools.
+The proposed project involves the demolition and reconstruction of the Nicholas Elementary School campus facilities.
 In addition, it is within a residential community and is not within a quarter mile of any permitted or non-permitted facilities (e.g., warehousing).
-Furthermore, there are also no freeways or busy corridors within a quarter mile.
-Therefore, it is not anticipated that the onsite students and staff would be exposed to an actual or potential endangerment from surrounding emissions sources and carcinogenic and non-carcinogenic impacts would be less than significant.
+Furthermore, there are also no freeways or busy corridors within a quarter mile of the project site.1 Therefore, it is not anticipated that the onsite students and staff would be exposed to an actual or potential endangerment from surrounding emissions sources and carcinogenic and non-carcinogenic impacts would be less than significant.
 No mitigation measures are required.